SimoneAncona/xparse/README.md

     ]
 }
 ```
-> NOTE: The order in which they are placed in the array indicates the hierarchy, the topmost terminals will be parsed first
+> NOTE: The order in which they are placed in the array indicates the hierarchy, the topmost terminals will be parsed first.

 ### Rules